-Housing Type # of Units # of Beds (A) Rental Assistance (tenant-based).
+Housing Type CoC Funded Non CoC Funded of Units # of Beds # of Units # of Beds (A) Rental Assistance (tenant- based).
 Only for RRH portion of the project: # of Scattered-Site Rental Units (B) Leasing.
 Only for TH portion of the project: # of Scattered-Site Units (C) Leasing.
-Only for TH portion of the project: # of Units in Specific Structures, Complexes, etc. (D) Operations.
+Only for TH portion of the project: # of Units in Specific

+Structures, Complexes, etc. (D) Operations.
 Only for TH portion of the project: # of Units in Specific Structures, Complexes, etc.